cgeo/WhereYouGo/README.md

 A more complex bugfix can be first tested against the `master` branch while kept compatible with the `release` branch for a later integration.
 Such a procedure is [described in the c:geo wiki](https://github.com/cgeo/cgeo/wiki/How-to-get-a-bug-fix-into-the-release) which can also be applied in principle to this repository.

+- **legacy** has been created to maintain a legacy version for Android 4.0 devices (e.g. Garmin Monterra).
+No further feature enhancements are planned for this version, however important bugfixes to keep the basic functionality might be cherry-picked to this branch and published based on case-by-case decision.

 ### Dependencies
 Uses the following projects: